 I had a hard time remembering my personal deadlines and I did my best to keep everything in the calendar, but I forgot the one day that the kids could wear pajamas to school!

 I felt terrible because I remember looking at the paper the night before and thinking that I needed to remind my husband.
 I beat myself up about it a little bit.

 And then I was like, look, you got a lot going on.
 It’s okay if he doesn’t wear pajamas this one day.

 I want you to give yourself grace for those times when you forget or things don’t go the way that you planned.
 Like when you plan this awesome birthday party and it just turned out completely opposite of what you had intended for it.
-G
+Give yourself some grace.

 It is okay, and one thing I constantly am trying to remind myself is that there is no perfect mom out there.

 Even though you may see what appears to be perfect moms on social media or on television.
 I promise you there is no perfect mom.
 Even the perfect moms have bad days too.
 So it’s okay.